 Johnny Lightning® Toys

 Johnny Lightning cars have thrilled collectors with their speed, detail, and quality since 1969.
 The original emphasis was to make our cars the fastest in downhill racing and on oval track sets.
-The direction later turned to realism, with production of popular muscle cars leading the way.
-We’re proud to be known as the creator a new genre of toy car: the collectible die-cast car for the adult collector.
+The direction later turned to realism, with the production of popular muscle cars leading the way.
+We’re proud to be known as the creator of a new genre of toy car: the collectible die-cast car for the adult collector.
 While our toys are tough enough for kids, their realism and subject matter appeal to adults.
 For many of those collectors, Johnny Lightning cars transport them back to a time when they remember the real muscle cars prowling the streets.
 These models remain the core of the Johnny Lightning brand.

 Topper Toys: 1969-1971

 In 1969, Topper Toys of Elizabeth, New Jersey launched a line of high-speed die-cast cars to compete in the rapidly expanding market for three-inch toy cars introduced 15 years earlier by Matchbox.
 Speed was all-important, and owner Henry Orenstein had the design and production resources available to create 15 different cars, from concept to retailer, in less than a year.
 Topper was a powerhouse toy manufacturer, producing popular products like Suzy Homemaker appliances and the mod Dawn fashion doll.